dtinth/WebMIDICon/README.md

 You can use the **Web MIDI Browser** app, a iOS web browser that supports Web MIDI API.
 Then you can set up a Bluetooth LE connection from your iDevice to Mac.

-## Offline iOS App

-For offline playing, you can find an Xcode project in the [ios](ios) folder and compile it yourself.